PrairieLearn/PrairieLearn/doc/elements.md

 ## `pl-answer-panel` element

-Provide information regarding the question answer after the is unable to receive further answers for grading.
+Provide information regarding the question answer after the student is unable to receive further answers for grading.

 #### Sample Element